PAIDiPaidThis.com

 What does the £21 cap actually cover?

 From September 2026 it limits what a practice can charge to write a single prescription.
-It does not cap the price of the medicine or the consultation.
+It does not cap the price of the medicine or the consultation, and it doesn't stop practices charging near the cap for every script they write.

 Is buying pet medicine online safe?

 Yes, from a registered UK pharmacy that requires a valid prescription.
-Avoid any seller willing to supply prescription-only drugs without one.
+Avoid any seller willing to supply prescription-only drugs without one, as that's a sign they aren't operating within the rules.